 The first several reviews for book 3 were very positive, but the last two involved two readers stopping in the first act for different reasons and refusing to finish the story.
 As a storyteller, that sort of feedback tells me that I am failing at my job, and it requires a response.

-I don’t regret writing and publishing the first version of the book.
-At the time I was very worried about Q Anon and the general trajectory of the right wing.
+When I started book 3 in 2021 I was very worried about Q Anon and the general trajectory of the right wing.
 I thought that by sharing my lessons and experiences with conspiracy theories inside the story universe, that I might get through and help at least one potential reader.
 Maybe I did.
 But I also hijacked and burned down the sense of artistic trust with my readers that had been built up in the first books.

 I am separating the fiction and non-fiction approach that I am willing to admit did not work in the way I’d hoped.